What is 2.66772 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 266772 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 266772 are: 1 2 3 4 6 11 12 22 33 43 44 47 66 86 94 129 132 141 172 188 258 282 473 516 517 564 946 1034 1419 1551 1892 2021 2068 2838 3102 4042 5676 6063 6204 8084 12126 22231 24252 44462 66693 88924 133386 266772